Sleuth (2007 film): Reception

 On Rotten Tomatoes, the film has an approval rating of 37% based on 120 reviews with an average rating of 5.13/10.
-The critical consensus states that "Sleuth is so obvious and coarse, rather than suspenseful and action-packed, that it does nothing to improve on the original version."
+The critical consensus states: "Sleuth is so obvious and coarse, rather than suspenseful and action-packed, that it does nothing to improve on the original version".
 On Metacritic the film has a score of 49% based on reviews from 30 critics, indicating "mixed or average reviews".

-Time film reviewer Richard Corliss indicated he was not pleased with the outcome, concluding, "if you consider what the exalted quartet of Branagh, Pinter, Caine and Law might have done with the project, and what they did to it, Sleuth has to be the worst prestige movie of the year."
+Time film reviewer Richard Corliss indicated he was not pleased with the outcome, concluding with "if you consider what the exalted quartet of Branagh, Pinter, Caine and Law might have done with the project, and what they did to it, Sleuth has to be the worst prestige movie of the year".

-Claudia Puig of USA Today was more appreciative, writing, "Caine and Law are in fine form bantering cleverly in this entertaining cat-and-mouse game, thanks to the inspired dialogue of Harold Pinter.
+Claudia Puig of USA Today was more appreciative, writing: "Caine and Law are in fine form bantering cleverly in this entertaining cat-and-mouse game, thanks to the inspired dialogue of Harold Pinter.
 They parry, using witticisms instead of swords.
 Then they do a dance of deception, a veritable tango.
 There's thievery, peril and plenty of double-crossing. (...)
 As directed by Kenneth Branagh, this new version is darker and more claustrophobic.
 In the original the house where all the action took place was Gothic and laden with gewgaws.
 The new domicile is stark and minimalist, and much more threatening.
-Branagh's version has more incipient horror and less camp."
+Branagh's version has more incipient horror and less camp".

-Roger Ebert of the Chicago Sun-Times wrote, "It's no mystery that 'Sleuth' is fascinating," observing that Pinter "has written a new country house mystery, which is not really a mystery at all in terms of its plot, and eerily impenetrable in its human relationship" and that "in 'Sleuth' what [Kenneth Branagh] celebrates is perplexing, ominous, insinuating material in the hands of two skilled actors."
+Roger Ebert of the Chicago Sun-Times wrote: "It's no mystery that Sleuth is fascinating", observing that Pinter "has written a new country house mystery, which is not really a mystery at all in terms of its plot, and eerily impenetrable in its human relationship" and that "in Sleuth what [Kenneth Branagh] celebrates is perplexing, ominous, insinuating material in the hands of two skilled actors".
 J.R.
-Jones of The Chicago Reader wrote, "Director Kenneth Branagh has mercifully pared the action down to 88 minutes (the first movie dragged on for 138), but the final act, with its obscure homosexual flirtation, still seems to go on forever."
+Jones of The Chicago Reader wrote: "Director Kenneth Branagh has mercifully pared the action down to 88 minutes (the first movie dragged on for 138), but the final act, with its obscure homosexual flirtation, still seems to go on forever".